wenjinnn/config/README.md

 For a lone time I'm seeking for a solution to manage my OS config, The Arch branch is a way that I manage my home config, but that's not enough, NixOS provided capability to manage system wide config, or even more, with Flake I can manage configuration of multiple system.

-repo's structure base on [nix-starter-config#standard](https://github.com/Misterio77/nix-starter-configs/tree/main/standard)
+Repo's structure base on [nix-starter-config#standard](https://github.com/Misterio77/nix-starter-configs/tree/main/standard)

 # Stuff here